 Professor Ralph Trueb of the Center for Dermatology and Hair Diseases in Switzerland writes about what is now known as the Rule of 50 in his book, The Difficult Hair Loss Patient: Guide to Successful Management of Alopecia.
 He says that by 50 years of age, 50% of people will have 50% gray hair regardless of gender or hair color.
-That seems natural if you are aging, but what if you are just in your 30s or even 20s?

-At the root of this aging process are hair cells called melanocytes that produce a dark pigment called melanin, which comes from the Greek word melanos meaning “dark.”
+At the root of this aging process are hair cells called melanocytes that produce a dark pigment called melanin, which comes from the Greek word “melanos,” meaning “dark.”
 This pigment is what gives color to hair, skin, and the iris of the eyes.
 Hair color would depend on two groups of melanin.
 Eumelanin contains brown and black pigments while pheomelanin have red and yellow pigments.
 Variations in the amount and ratio of each result in a variety of colors and shades.

-Relative scalp coverage – which measures the average number of hair fibers in a cross-section multiplied by the number of fibers per square centimeter, usually peaks at age 35.
-Hair density peaks in the late 20s, but hair diameter can increase until age 45.
-After which hair growth slows down and fibers grow thinner and coarser.
+Relative scalp coverage, which measures the average number of hair fibers in a cross-section multiplied by the number of fibers per square centimeter, usually peaks at age 35.
+Hair density peaks in the late 20s, but hair diameter can increase until age 45, after which hair growth slows down and fibers grow thinner and coarser.
 This is why gray hair is more resistant to artificial color.

-Aging hair is also more sensitive to ultraviolet rays which cause hair proteins such as keratin to break down and make hair more prone to breakage.
+Aging hair is also more sensitive to ultraviolet rays, which cause hair proteins such as keratin to break down and make hair more prone to breakage.
 The production of sebum, the oily substance secreted by the sebaceous glands through ducts that open to the hair follicles, also decreases after age 50.
 The increase of sebum starting from puberty until it peaks from ages 45-50 is what keeps the hair moisturized, shiny, and soft.
 Declining amounts in older ages translates to hair that lacks luster and is coarse and dry.

 Drugs.
-Certain drugs such as those that prevent malaria can lead to bleaching or loss of hair.
+Certain drugs, such as those that prevent malaria, can lead to bleaching or loss of hair.

 UV radiation.
 Constant exposure to ultraviolet rays, such as those from the sun, can damage melanin and gradually bleach hair.

 Internal damage.
-For people who bleach their hair with hydrogen peroxide, it is interesting to know that the chemical already naturally occurs within our hair but is broken down by an enzyme called catalase from the fruits and vegetables we eat.
+For people who bleach their hair with hydrogen peroxide, it is interesting to note that the chemical already naturally occurs within our hair but is broken down by an enzyme called catalase from the fruits and vegetables we eat.
 When catalase levels decrease, hydrogen peroxide builds up and the hair turns gray.